42php/42php-old/README.md

 # 42php

+> 42php is the answer to the Ultimate Question of Life, the Universe and Everything, and especially your web projects.
+>
+> **Douglas Adams**, *maybe*.

 42php is a developer oriented CMS.
 It will be shipped with a lot of prod-ready plugins, ergonomic and highly customizable.

 ## Alpha warning